acuminous/changecontrol/README.md

 In practice you'll (hopefully) want to execute all the ChangeSets found in the 'changes' directory automatically when your application starts.
 You'll probabably also want a script for testing the changes locally and for unlocking the ChangeLog when something unexpected happens.
 You'll find a starter for ten in the examples folder.

 ### Targetting specific changes
-You may have noticed the odd '*' parameter to the changeSet.execute method.
-This tells the ChangeSet to execute every change.
-You can modify this parameter to be more specific about the change(s) you want to execute, e.g.
+You can add a parameter to changeSet.execute to be more specific about the change(s) you want to execute, e.g.
 ```js
 changeSet.execute('init:pirates:*', function(err) {
     console.log("Pieces of Eight");